Victoria government logo

 Workforce supply is constrained by multiple factors

-• Prior to COVID-19, Victoria averaged nearly 88,000 net arrivals from overseas per year.
+• Prior to the pandemic, Victoria averaged nearly 88,000 net arrivals from overseas per year.
 During 2021, Victoria experienced net departures of approximately 56,000.

 • In 2021, 18,000 more people left Victoria than arrived from other states and territories, compared to net arrivals of 47,000 across the previous four years.
 Some areas in regional Victoria benefitted from internal migration.

-• In early 2022, employers reported that both now and throughout recent lockdown periods, between 10 and 20 per cent of their workforce were unable to work due to contracting the virus or needing to care for loved ones with COVID-19.
+• In early 2022, employers reported that both now and throughout recent lockdown periods, between 10% and 20% cent of their workforce were unable to work due to contracting the virus or needing to care for loved ones with COVID-19.

-• The number of workers who in the last three months to-date left their job for a better one or for change is 45 per cent above pre-COVID levels.
+• The number of workers who in the last 3 months to-date left their job for a better one or for change is 45% above pre-pandemic levels.

 • In 2021, the number of non-working age people relative to working aged people was 52.5 per 100.
 Due to the ageing population this is expected to increase to 56.6 in 2050 and from 65.7 to 73.6 in regional areas.